Best Bhutan Tour From Singapore (2560 Flights Booked)

-Updated on 21/March/2024
+Updated on 11/November/2024

-5 Simple Steps To Tour And Travel To Bhutan From Singapore
+Ways To Tour And Travel To Bhutan From Singapore

 1. Book A Direct Flight

-Whether you are seeking a spiritual retreat or an adventure amidst the Himalayas, the direct flight from Singapore to Paro is your first step towards an unforgettable Bhutanese experience.
 DrukAir, the Royal Bhutan Airlines, now offers convenient direct flights from Singapore to Paro International Airport, the gateway to Bhutan's enchanting landscapes and rich culture.
-These flights connect Bhutan with several key destinations in Southeast Asia and South Asia, including Singapore, Thailand, Bangladesh, Nepal, and India.
+These flights connect Bhutan with several key destinations in Southeast Asia and South Asia, including Singapore, Thailand, Bangladesh, Nepal, and India, making it easier for travellers from Singapore to immerse themselves in the unique tranquillity and heritage of Bhutan.

 Drukair flies to Bhutan from Singapore twice a week.
 Flights from Singapore to Bhutan are on Thursdays and Sundays.
 Drukair (KB 541) departs Singapore Changi Airport (SIN) at 12:30 and arrives at Paro International Airport (PBH) at 16:45.